nelenkov/keystore-decryptor/README.md

 This tools decrypts Android keystore key and certificate blobs, given the .masterkey file and the device's PIN or password.
-Key blobs that are protected by a hardware-backed key cannot be decrytped.
+Key blobs that are protected by a hardware-backed key cannot be decrypted.

 The tool supports Android M keymaster v1.0 blobs, encrypted with the default (all zero) key.
 Blobs from later versions may not be supported.